BlueStar03/destiny-saga/ninklish.md

 | `_`    | 2 beats  |
 | `__`   | 4 beats  |

-- `DRM`  :  DoReMi in 1 beat in lenght
+- `DRM`  :  DoReMi in 1 beat in length
 - `DR:M`  : DoRe are 1 beat each, Mi in half beat
 - `::D::RM` : Do and Re in quarter beat, Mi in one beat
 - `__DR_M` : Do in quad beat, Re in one beat, Mi in double beat